jung-kurt/caddy-cgi/doc/cgi.md

 ### Advanced Syntax

-In order to specify custom environment variables, pass along one or more environment variables known to Caddy, specify more than one match pattern for a given rule, or exclude certain matches, you will need to use the advanced directive syntax.
+In order to specify custom environment variables, pass along one or more environment variables known to Caddy, or specify more than one match pattern for a given rule, you will need to use the advanced directive syntax.
 That looks like this:

 > %syntax%
 > [cgi][key] {